 The more deliberately you use your time, the more of it you seem to have.
 That is the paradox.

-Decluttering your mind requires the courage to say NO; not out of selfishness, but for clarity.
+To declutter your mind requires the courage to say NO; not out of selfishness, but for the sake of clarity.

 Review your current obligations, digital subscriptions, meetings, and content consumption.
 Then ask: